TimGrt/Ansible-Workshop-Exercises/docs/projects/network-automation/apic-project.md

     The following tips may help you to develop a solution:

     * Use the `cisco.aci.aci_contract` module.
+    * Define the tenant `common` in the module, otherwise you will get **all** contracts of **all** users, which is harder to parse.
     * Use `state: query` for listing all contract objects.
     * Store the module output in a variable (register).
     * Use the `json_query` filter.
 The filter is part of the `community.general` collection.
+    * You need to install a Python package for the filter, run `pip3.9 install jmespath` (if your Ansible uses Python3.9, run `ansible --version` to find out)
     * Traversing the JSON object can be achieved by `current[0].fvTenant.children...`
-    * Output to stdout can be achieved the debug module.
+    * Output to stdout can be achieved with the debug module.

+Dealing with large JSON objects and outputting it to stdout may result in not being able to scroll back far enough to see the start of your task or playbook.
+You can adjust the [VScode configuration](demo-environment.md#terminal-scrollback) yourself.